-Lecturer in Social Statistics and Demography at the University of Southampton.
+Part-time Lecturer in Social Statistics and Demography at the University of Southampton, UK.

-The effect of life course events on health and wellbeing later in life.
+- The effect of sexual and reproductive events over the life course on health and wellbeing later in life.

 Prizes and awards